 Jesus said this: “And whoever does not carry their cross and follow me cannot be my disciple.”
 (Luke:14:27) Because disciple means a student of Christ, then in essence, what Jesus is saying here is: “If you don’t do as I do, this renders you unteachable.”
 (You are not listening, learning, or following Him.)
-If you have no crosses to bear, it’s likely that you just refuse to carry them.
-Let’s say however, that you do realize you have them but are begrudging them, you’re in fact still doing the very same thing.
-You are refusing to pick them up and faithfully carry them.
-(You’re still not hearing God.)

 While receiving love in the manner we desire is wonderful, we need to accept that this isn’t the true face of love, and if we can’t get marriage right (This should be our goal.) we haven’t learned love.
 Therefore, we haven’t known and understood God, and we still need further schooling.
 For God is love, and to love others is the foundation of our faith.
 Marriage in effect then is a hands on ‘work experience’.
-Far too often though, we lose sight of this in focusing on our own wants, and our own perceived false notions of what love means to us, but what we should want In fact is what God wants.
+Far too often though, we lose sight of this in focusing on our own wants, and our own perceived false notions of what love means, but what we should want In fact is what God wants.
 If the desires of your heart don’t line up with the desires of His, who is it that you are following?

 Loving others is complex, and takes work.
 God therefore calls us to work through it, (As He does.) instead of simply discarding our spouse, only to start over with another.
 (Truly this teaches us nothing of true love.)
 If we only love what we deem to be lovable, again we have missed the mark entirely.
 If God loved as the world does, we’d all have been wiped clean off the planet long ago, and surely He’d have started over with a far different looking creature.
 Instead God’s love is far greater; He is patient with us all, not wanting for any of us to perish (2 Peter 3:9).
 That’s God love.
-We are called to love as He does, but can only learn this by listening, submitting, and doing as He does.
+We are called to love as He does, but we can only learn this by listening, submitting, and doing as He does.
 (Participation is required).

 The truth is difficult to refute, and is open plainly before us.
 Still, the choice is ours to ‘Honor and Obey’, (ultimately God), or drop the ball entirely.